-There isn’t a “quick fix” or a “short cut” to get where you want to be with your dog — it’ll take some hard work, strategy and — you guessed it — a schedule.
+There isn’t a “quick fix” or a “short cut” to get where you want to be with your dog.
+It’ll take some hard work, strategy and — you guessed it — a schedule.

 Benefits to having a schedule for your dog include:

-- It helps reduce anxiety by knowing what’s expected
+- Dogs thrive off of consistency, so it helps reduce anxiety by knowing what’s expected.

-- It helps when housetraining your pup
+- It helps when house training your pup.

-- It helps be successful in training
+- It helps you to be successful in training.

 What should my dog’s schedule look like?